This information was correct at the time of publishing. It may not reflect our current practices.

-Egg donation has higher and lower BMI limits – but there's a lot of misunderstanding about why this is the case.
+Egg donation has higher and lowers BMI limits – but there's a lot of misunderstanding about why this is the case.
 To donate eggs, you must have a BMI range of 18 to 35.

 This criterion doesn't have anything to do with being discriminatory against people who are underweight or overweight.
 It's also not related to how 'desirable' an egg donor's physical characteristics are to potential patients or how to fit you are, regardless of your BMI.
 BMI matters solely because of your own health as an egg donor and the impact a higher or lower BMI has on your fertility and egg quality.

-Women with a higher or lower BMI outside of what is considered a 'normal' range may not respond well to the ovarian stimulation needed to be an egg donor.
+Women with a higher or lower BMI outside what is considered a 'normal' range may not respond well to the ovarian stimulation needed to be an egg donor.
 You may also have an increased risk of complications such as Ovarian Hyperstimulation Syndrome.

 As a responsible and donor-focused egg donation scheme, we do not accept any woman as an egg donor if there's a risk her own health would be compromised.

-As an altruistic egg donor you receive £750 compensation per cycle with the reassurance of a fully supported, personalised egg donation journey from our caring team.
-If you need IVF yourself, you can also donate to us through egg-sharing, receiving your IVF treatment at a heavily subsidised rate.
+As an altruistic egg donor, you receive £750 compensation per cycle with the reassurance of a fully supported, personalised egg donation journey from our caring team.
+Chat with our dedicated Donation Team for more information at 0161 300 2734.

 Donation of any kind is a beautiful, altruistic act.
 But egg donation has an extraordinary impact - it provides hope for future parents.
 The gift of...